parniyan7/GifyAndroidApp/README.md

 # GifyAndroidApp
 ## This is a Native Android application with Kotlin language for loading Gifs using MVVM architecture.

-## Libraries the I have used are as followes:
+## Libraries that I have used are as followes: